A guide to Alameda ADU building regulations in California

 It is not required for an Accessory Dwelling Unit (ADU) to have its own electrical panel, water meter, or gas meter in Alameda.
 However, it may be necessary depending on the size and design of the ADU and the availability of utilities on the property.
 In general, ADUs are not required to have new or separate utility connections, and the connection fee or capacity charge for utilities should be proportional to the burden of the ADU on the water or sewer system.

-Is solar required on an ADU in Alameda?
+Is solar required on an Alameda ADU?

 How much can I rent an ADU for in Alameda?